'Ireland's Greatest' series illustrates Ireland's lack of leadership figures

 This isn’t an “It was better in the olden days”, fadó fadó thing either.
 The abiding memory of John Bruton is acting like Wayne and Garth at an Alice Cooper concert when Prince Charles visited Ireland.
 Albert Reynolds always looked like the right answer in an odd one out competition when pictured with world leaders.
 Liam Cosgrave, our angriest and most stubborn Taoiseach, once claimed he hoped the Israelis and Palestinians settle their differences along Christian principles.
 Charles Haughey, though easier on the world stage than most, saw himself as more of a Renaissance Prince.

 Of course we have had leaders of gravitas and international renown over the years like Lemass or Lynch or FitzGerald, but Garret 'The Good' left office 23 years ago, and we haven’t really had a good one since.

 Ireland’s reputation around the world has taken such a battering of late that we can’t really afford many more years without some inspiring leadership, to say nothing of all the other things we can’t afford.

-was inaugurated nearly two years ago, nations the world over wondered out loud if they had such a figure amongst them.
+When Barack Obama was inaugurated nearly two years ago, nations the world over wondered out loud if they had such a figure amongst them.
 I’ve no doubt that we have a few potential Baracks somewhere, the shortlist of Ireland’s Greatest proves we can produce those kinds of people.
 We just need to get better at voting for them.